LeaYeh/42_minishell_tester/README.md

 3. **The test case inherently produces inconsistent results.**

    Some test cases are known to not output exactly the same every time they are run, not even in bash.<br>
-   They are still included in the tester because they test the stability of critical parts of a shell.<br>
+   They are still included in the tester because they test the stability of critical parts of a shell.

    One example is a very long sequence of piped commands.<br>
-   Because each command spawns in its own process, they run in parallel and the order of their outputs are not guaranteed.<br>
+   Because each command spawns in its own process, they run in parallel and the order of their outputs are not guaranteed.

    We deemed it more important to cover as much of the minishell with tricky tests as possible, than to strive for the possibility of 0 failed test cases.<br>
    If you have ideas how to make certain test cases which cause inconsistencies more consistent, without making the test easier to pass, we are extremely glad for every suggestion!